jbikeler/Snappie_OpenSource/README.md

-# Snappie (Snap-Pie...
-Get it 😝) - Reorganized Snap Pie Menu for Blender with Some Extra Goodies Thrown In
+# Snappie (Get it...😝) - Reorganized Snap Pie Menu for Blender with Some Extra Goodies Thrown In

 Snappie is a rewrite of Blender’s default snap pie menu, designed to bring better organization and additional functionality to snapping workflows.